-In a Bayesian world, older people might react less to news because they have a longer history of data, so they have less to learn.
+In a Bayesian world, older people might react less to news because they have more data, and have less to learn.
 This would however also imply that as people get older their beliefs should become more accurate, which is not the case in the data.
-A more important problem is that Covid is a new shock, so the elderly and the young should be equally ignorant about it.
+For instance, people in the age group 72+ underestimate own lethality by 2.5%, while those in age group 65-71 do so by 1.7%.
+A larger problem is that Covid is a new shock, so the elderly and the young should be equally ignorant about it.
 In our model, the elderly react less to the shock not because they know more, but because their many irrelevant experiences interfere with imagining Covid as a particularly severe mortality risk.